Kirkby Lonsdale: 19th century onward

 The steep incline of Mill Brow with its fast-flowing, now culverted stream was the industrial heart of Kirkby Lonsdale, with several mills using water power for grinding corn, bark and bone, carding wool, manufacturing snuff, making bobbins and fulling cloth, and sawing timber.

-The Keighley and Kendal Turnpike of 1753 passed through Kirkby Lonsdale and met there with a turnpike from Milnthorpe on the coast.
-In 1818, the two trusts were amalgamated.
-Kirkby Lonsdale railway station, 2 mi away in Lancashire, opened in 1861 and closed to passengers in 1954.

 Today Kirkby Lonsdale remains a busy town with a market.
 The centre has a mixture of elegant 18th-century buildings and stone cottages huddled round cobbled courtyards and narrow alleyways, with names such as Salt Pie Lane and Jingling Lane.

 St Mary's Church is an active Anglican parish church in the deanery of Kendal, the archdeaconry of Westmorland and Furness, and the diocese of Carlisle.
 Its benefice is united with those of six local churches to form the Kirkby Lonsdale Team Ministry.
 It contains Norman architecture and is recorded in the National Heritage List for England as a designated Grade I listed building.

 Kirkby Lonsdale's Queen Elizabeth School on Biggins Road is a secondary school specialising in the performing arts, sports and languages.

 A two-day Victorian fair used to be hosted in the town each September.
 The streets were closed to traffic and filled with traders' stalls, craft demonstrations and entertainment, while visitors were encouraged to wear Victorian dress.

 Motorbike enthusiasts meet every Sunday at Devil's Bridge.